hklarner/RnaCancerClassifier/benchmark/csvs/readme.md

-### This folder contains csv files that are created by the benchmarks
+### this folder is for storing csv and asp files that are created during the benchmarks